Bab Iskender: Geography

-The western section of the straits, Dact-el-Mayun, (also known as the Western strait, the large strait, the large pass or the wide pass) has a width of about 15 mi and a depth of 180 fathom.
+The western section of the straits, Dact-el-Mayun, (also known as the Western Strait, the Large Strait, the Large Pass or the Wide Pass) has a width of about 15 mi and a depth of 180 fathom.
 The straits are about 20 mi wide in total.

-Near the African coast lies a group of smaller islands known as the Seven Brothers.
+Near the African coast lies a group of smaller islands known as the Seven Brothers, which belong to Djibouti.
+Further along, on the Western side of the Dact-el-Mayun, is Eritrea.